lostick/path-filtering-action/README.md

-# conditional-diffing
+# conditional-diffing-action

 ![build-test](https://github.com/lostick/conditional-diffing-action/workflows/build-test/badge.svg?branch=master)

 This action can be used in a job step to filter paths based on git diff rules.
 The step sets `DIFF_DETECTED` environment variable as true or false, which can then be reused to conditionally run subsequent steps.

 ## Usage